Find out what FOLFOX chemotherapy is, how you have it and other important information about taking FOLFOX.

 Into your bloodstream

-You can have the chemotherapy through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.
+You have chemotherapy through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

 Or you might have treatment through a long line: a central line, a PICC line or a portacath.
 These are long plastic tubes that give the drug into a large vein in your chest.
 The tube stays in place throughout the course of treatment.